Enjoy the fresh sounds produced by young musicians in a historic music hall

 thank you very much!

-As I talked to her, I sensed a calm yet strong will in her, and I was particularly impressed by her cute appearance as she would occasionally burst into laughter.
+As I listened to her talk, I felt that she was calm yet very strong-willed, and I was also very impressed by her cute appearance as she would occasionally laugh out loud.

-She said that she often gets told that her high notes sparkle, and that's exactly what I imagine Kisaki Rai to be like.
+She said that people often say that her high notes sparkle, and it really does fit the image of Kisaki Rai.

-Please come and join us at the 16th Fresh Concert.
+Please come and see the 16th Fresh Concert.

 Kanagawa Philharmonic Orchestra "16th Fresh Concert"